 These statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
-Accordingly, all of the Town's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, including capital assets and long-term liabilities, are included in the accompanying Statement of Net Position, with the exception of the long-term costs of retirement healthcare and obligations for other postemployment benefits of the Town's single employer plan have been omitted because the liability and expense have not been determined.
+Accordingly, all of the Town's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, including capital assets and long-term liabilities, are included in the accompanying Statement of Net Position, long-term costs of retirement healthcare and obligations for other postemployment benefits have also been omitted because the liability and expense have not been determined.
 The Statement of Activities presents changes in net position.
 Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred, regardless of the timing of related cash flows.
-As in the Statement of Net Position the Town has not recorded other postemployment benefit expense of the Town's single employer plan in this statement.
+As in the Statement of Net Position the Town has not recorded other postemployment benefit expense in this statement.
 The types of transactions reported as program revenues for the Town are reported in two categories: 1) charges for services and 2) operating grants and contributions.